wso2/identity-apps/.changeset/rare-worms-listen.md

 "@wso2is/theme": patch
 ---

-added permissions selection section to the create role interface
+Add permissions selection section to the create role interface